 Reports of Concern: Our compliance pledge states that when your instincts tell you something is not right, you are expected to ACT.
 We all are required to help detect and report problems.
 You should report problems to your supervisor or higher management personnel in your department.
-If you are not comfortable doing that or you are not satisfied with the response you receive, call the Office of Compliance Programs at 404-778-2757 or the Emory Trust Line at 1-888-550-8850.
+If you are not comfortable doing that or you are not satisfied with the response you receive, contact the Office of Compliance Programs at 404-778-2757, eheCompliance@emoryhealthcare.org, the Emory Trust Line at 1-888-550-8850, or login to EmoryTrustLine.com.